telerik/kendo-react/docs/knowledge-base/treelist-drag-and-drop.md

 This can be seen in action in the following example:

 {% meta id height:500 %}
+{% embed_file treelist/drag-and-drop/app.jsx preview %}
-{% embed_file treelist/drag-and-drop/main.jsx preview %}
+{% embed_file treelist/drag-and-drop/main.jsx %}
 {% endmeta %}